Haxhi Qamili

-Haxhi Qamili, born Qamil Zyber Xhameta, (1876 – 16 August 1915) was the leader of the 1914–15 revolt in Albania.
+Haxhi Qamili, born Qamil Zyber Xhameta, (1876 – 16 August 1915) was an Albanian rebel who was a leader of two pro-Ottoman revolts by Muslims in Albania from 1914 to 1915.
 He was popularly known by his religious name Haxhi Qamili, though he was also known as Baba Qamili (Father Qamil).

 Biography

 Early life

 Qamili was a villager from Sharra (in Tirana) and was the Sheikh of a tekke belonging to the Melami order of dervishes that sought social equality and rejected wealth and luxury.

 Peasant revolt

 The uprising began in mid-May 1914, but had its origins in 1913.
 The rebellion was mainly uphold by illiterate peasants that fearing to lose the lands they were given during the Ottoman Empire objected the laws of a foreign ruler.
 The uprising base was in the regions of Shijak, Kavaja and Tirana.

 On 3 June 1914, the rebels, who were led by mufti Musa Qazim Beqari, made their demands known at a gathering in Kavaja, among which was the overthrow of the Western-installed Prince Wied.
-The Muslim insurgents demanded the reunion of Albania with the Ottoman state or at least to be ruled by an Ottoman ruler, the reinstatement of the Shariah, the removal of the Albanian flag and its replacement with the Ottoman flag.
+The Muslim insurgents demanded the reunion of Albania with the Ottoman state or at least to be ruled by an Ottoman caliph, the reinstatement of the Shariah, the removal of the Albanian flag and its replacement with the Ottoman flag.

 The revolt gained moderate success in central Albania, being able to seize Lushnjë and on 1 September Vlorë.
 Two days later, Prince Wied in Durrës was forced to abandon his six-month kingdom and the Muslim rebels legislated the re-union of Albania with the Ottoman state.

-With Weid removed, Essad Pasha, who had the support of Italy, returned from exile in October 1914.
+With Wied removed, Essad Pasha, who had the support of Italy, returned from exile in October 1914.